Krai Thong: Cultural significance

 Krai Thong is a real figure, however he has no magical power like in the story.
 He was from Nonthaburi and worked as a merchant and a crocodile hunter.
 After the locals from Nonthaburi Province heard about Krai Thong’s heroism, they established a temple for his courageous act.
 The temple is called Wat Bang Krai Nai, located near the area of Krai Thong's old village.

 The story also reflects how Thai people in old times had a strong relationship with animals.
 They believed that crocodiles and humans can have relationships and crocodiles do have feelings like humans.

+The yellow dwarf star 47 Ursae Majoris (Chalawan) and the extinct reptile Chalawan are both named after the Character in the story.